 The library welcomes students and scholars at the undergraduate, graduate, and postgraduate levels.
-We suggest that students first explore the online catalogue to check holdings and telephone a reference librarian to discuss how to proceed.
+We suggest that students first explore the online catalog to check holdings and telephone a reference librarian to discuss how to proceed.

 How can I learn more about an object in the National Gallery of Art? top

-Please go to The Collections to call up information about individual works, including suggested suggested reading in the bibliography section included in each record.
+Please go to The Collections to call up information about individual works, including suggested reading in the bibliography section included in each record.

 For an appointment to review files on paintings, sculpture, and decorative arts in the permanent collection, contact the curatorial records office.

 Where can I find reproductions of works of art on the web? top